stdombek/docs/content/en/docs/Metadata/Inventory/_index.md

 2. In the **Instance record details** pane, expand  the **Holdings** accordion.
 3. Click the **Item barcode** of the item you want to view.
 The Item record details window appears.

+If you are using a barcode to view an item record, the item record details window will open immediately upon the barcode being scanned, copy/pasted, or typed into the Item Search & Filter pane.

 ## Editing an instance record

 1. [Find the instance](#searching-for-a-record) you want to edit and select it.